-In 2009 a major proposal to provincial legislators is the Safe Haven Law that will allow a parent in distress to give over custody of a child in the first 72 hrs of life to CAS, a hospital, church, police, fire department or other public safety organization without fear of reprisal or charges of abandonment.
-Ellen Campbell believes that this will go a long way to prevent the death of abandoned babies:
+In 2009, a major proposal to provincial legislators is the Safe Haven Law that will allow a parent in distress to give over custody of a child in the first 72 hours of life to CAS, a hospital, church, police, fire department or other public safety organization without fear of reprisal or charges of abandonment.
+Ellen Campbell believes that this will go a long way to prevent the death of abandoned babies.

 “Huggum’s Hope Memorial is one program that we would truly be happy to be able to do away with.
-Safe Haven is already law in every State in the U.S. of A. as well as many countries in Europe.
+Safe Haven is already law in every State in the U.S. as well as many countries in Europe.
 We, in Canada are lagging in affecting this legislation.
-ABUSE HURTS is determined to see the legislation become a reality here as well.”
+Abuse Hurts is determined to see the legislation become a reality here as well.”

 “If I can help one person, it will all be worth it.”
 Martin Kruze